Grynn/node-filesystem-cache/README.md

-# node-filesystem-cache
+# About Fork

-Module cache for NodeJs using Filesystem.
-Storing string, integer, boolean, object, class,...

 Forked from upstream since it does not seem to be maintained;
 Merged PR #2 from upstream
 Code style cleanups (to my taste)

+## node-filesystem-cache

+Module cache for NodeJs using Filesystem.
+Storing string, integer, boolean, object, class,...

 ## Installation